 As entry-level products usually go, this is a fairly general-purpose camera.
-It does, however, perform really well compared to most alternatives in video features.
+But it does perform really well compared to most alternatives, especially when it comes to video features.

-Let’s see the real strengths and weaknesses of the X-T200.
+Now let’s dive in and see the strengths and weaknesses of the X-T200.

 Mount and Compatibility

-The X-T200 is built around Fujifilm’s X-mount developed for APS-C mirrorless cameras.
-This lens mount has been around for around a decade now, which has allowed it to develop into a well-versed system.
+The X-T200 is built around Fujifilm’s X-mount, which was developed for APS-C mirrorless cameras.
+This lens mount has been around for around for over a decade, which has allowed it to develop into a versatile system.

-Its flange distance is 17.7mm, among the shortest, which allows for great adaptability with older lenses.
+Its flange distance is 17.7mm.
+This is short, which allows for great adaptability with older lenses.
 High-quality adaptors for autofocus Canon EF, Nikon F, and many manual-focus rangefinders and SLR lenses are available.

 Sensor and Image Quality

 The Fujifilm X-T200 is in many aspects different from your ordinary modern Fuji camera.
 This rings true for its sensor.
-The 24-megapixel APS-C chip has a Bayer color filter.
-In each 2×2 pixel grid, there are one-one red and blue and two green pixels.
-This is normal for most digital cameras, but not for Fujifilm, whose cameras are usually fitted with X-Trans sensors.
+The 24 MP APS-C chip has a Bayer color filter.
+In each 2×2 pixel grid, there’s one red, one blue, and two green pixels.
+This is normal for most digital cameras.
+But Fujifilm usually outfits their cameras with X-Trans sensors.

-One consequence of this is that colors from the X-T200 behave differently when shooting in RAW and look different in JPEG compared to X-Trans cameras.
-Capture One has lost its usual advantage in processing the RAW files from this model compared to Lightroom Classic CC and CC.
+One consequence of this is that colors from the X-T200 behave differently when shooting in RAW.
+They look different in JPEG compared to X-Trans cameras.
+Capture One has lost its usual advantage in processing the RAW files from this model compared to Lightroom.

 Despite that, out-of-the-box image quality is excellent.
 It’s easier to make the X-T200 shoot polished, high-quality images than most other cameras shooting JPEGs.

-Low light performance is good but not up to the latest standards in APS-C sensors.
-This is quite reasonable in an entry-level camera, though.
-Dynamic range is excellent at the base ISO (ISO 200) but quickly diminishes once you reach ISO 1600, and colors also start to really fall apart from ISO 3,200.
-Keep in mind that Fujifilm uses a different ISO standard than other manufacturers.
-ISO 200 on Fujifilm is roughly equivalent to ISO 100-125 everywhere else.
+Low-light performance is good, but not up to the latest standards in APS-C sensors.
+But this is reasonable in an entry-level camera.
+Dynamic range is excellent at the base ISO of 200, but quickly diminishes once you reach ISO 1600.
+And colors start to really fall apart above 3200.

 Focusing and Burst

-It tracks subjects reasonably well, although I had to do some tweaking to make this work smoothly.
+It tracks subjects reasonably well, but I had to do some tweaking to make this work smoothly.
 In auto mode, it’s not quite as reliable.
 Face detection is quick but mixes up subjects with faces often, especially over complex background textures.
 If you enable it, you can’t override it.
-So, if it ends up misfocused, you either need to try again or turn it off.
+So, if it ends up unfocused, you either need to try again or turn it off.

 In the end, I often found myself using single-point AF, as that was the most consistent.

-You can select your focus using either the joystick (focus lever) or the touchscreen, although I had to turn off the latter option.
-Even with the eye up to the viewfinder (and the screen not displaying anything), you can move focus points using the touchscreen.
+You can select your focus using either the joystick (focus lever) or the touchscreen.
+But I had to turn off the latter option.
+Even with my eye up to the viewfinder (and the screen not displaying anything), you can move focus points using the touchscreen.
 But this is inconvenient.
 I’m left-eye dominant, so my nose was constantly bumping the focus point on the screen to somewhere unexpected.
-Touch to focus, when only using the screen, works well.
+But when you only use the touchscreen, touch-to-focus works well.

 The Fujifilm X-T200 is capable of shooting 8 fps with continuous autofocus.
 Neither of my lenses has an autofocus speed capable of catching up to this camera’s burst speed.
 Also, the buffer fills up quickly because of the huge RAW files and slow SD card slot.
-However, with slowly or stationary subjects, this is a neat feature.
+But with stationary subjects, this is a neat feature.
 Not long ago, 8 fps was a headline selling point.

-Fujifilm targets the X-T200 to casual video shooters and vloggers, as well as general use.
+Fujifilm markets the X-T200 to casual video shooters and vloggers.
 It does provide satisfactory video quality, although I’ve found it impractical for actual vlogging.